footworkjs/footwork-documentation/docs/collection-usage.md

 Often times when rendering a list of items in a collection it would be nice to animate them into place.
 Using a declarative view model or component this is possible.

-Doing this is relatively straight-forward.
-Lets use the previous grocery list and animate it.

 ### View Model

 One option is we can use declarative [viewModel animations](viewModel-animation.md) in conjunction with the collection.